sncxyz/aocli/README.md

 - submit puzzle answers
 - cache puzzle answers locally for testing
 - run solutions on many different inputs
+- run solutions to all days, or specified days, of a year
 - time solutions
 - project management (create crates and files)
 - minimal source files and compile times for each day